Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `isSilver`

 If true, the weapon has a silver material flag.
+Silver weapons deal double damage to the Undead and Werewolf creatures.

 **Returns**: